 As articles become available in more versions on more and more different websites, publishers face increasing competition for readers’ attention and brand consistency.
 The LOCKSS preservation approach is unique in delivering the publisher’s original article, with the publisher’s original branding and imprimatur.
 It is also unique in ensuring that publishers see all accesses to their content, whether it is delivered from their Web site, or a library’s LOCKSS Box.

 LOCKSS technology preserves the publisher’s original content as of the date of web publication.
 The “look and feel” of the content, along with the publisher’s branding, is preserved, resulting in an authentic representation of the authoritative source file.
 The LOCKSS program also preserves the links going into and out of digital content – links that reference other digital objects and provide valuable context to the original work.
-It is essential to preserve the links going into and out of digital content because they reference other digital objects and provide valuable context to the original work.

 Thanks to LOCKSS, publishers and libraries can be confident that their readers will access the most trusted, authoritative and contextually accurate version.